Travel Blog Tomorrowland – Amsterdam to Paris via Belgium

 Travel across three countries to witness a journey including some mesmerizing cities engulfing European culture. history and modern life: energetic Amsterdam; The Hague, judicial capital of the United Nations; baroque Antwerp; The Magical Tomorrowland, Boom; Brussels, de facto capital of the European Union; medieval Bruges and Ghent; and incomparable Paris.

 Take an international outbound flight to Amsterdam.
 Collect your hire car at Schiphol Airport (AMS) upon arrival.
-Approximately 20 minutes’ drive, Amsterdam Schiphol Airport is located 20 kilometres from the city.
+Approximately 20 minutes’ drive, Amsterdam Schiphol Airport is located 20 kilometers from the city.

 Amsterdam Airport > Amsterdam > The Hague > Antwerp > Tomorrowland (Boom) > Brussels > Ghent > Bruges > Paris